theupdateframework/specification/tuf-spec.md

 2. **Check for an arbitrary software attack.** The new timestamp metadata file MUST have been signed by a threshold of keys specified in the trusted root metadata file.
 If the new timestamp metadata file is not properly signed, discard it, abort the update cycle, and report the signature failure.

 3. **Check for a rollback attack.**

-  1. The version number of the trusted timestamp metadata file, if any, MUST be less than or equal to the version number of the new timestamp metadata file.
-If the new timestamp metadata file is older than the trusted timestamp metadata file, discard it, abort the update cycle, and report the potential rollback attack.
+  1. The version number of the trusted timestamp metadata file, if any, MUST be less than the version number of the new timestamp metadata file.
+If the new timestamp metadata version is less than the trusted timestamp metadata version, discard it, abort the update cycle, and report the potential rollback attack.
+In case they are equal, discard the new timestamp metadata and abort the update cycle.
+This is normal and it shouldn't raise any error.
+The reason for aborting the update process is that there shouldn't be any changes in the content of this, or any other metadata files too, considering it has the same version as the already trusted one.

   2. The version number of the snapshot metadata file in the trusted timestamp metadata file, if any, MUST be less than or equal to its version number in the new timestamp metadata file.
 If not, discard the new timestamp metadata file, abort the update cycle, and report the failure.

 4. **Check for a freeze attack.** The expiration timestamp in the